morning: get your bearings, wander round the central area, enjoy a cup

 here you can visit the Sacré

-basilica, and enjoy the views over the rooftops, then the narrow
+basilica, and enjoy the views over the rooftops of Paris, then the

 streeets of "Montmartre village", with its artists, little galleries

 and cafés and restaurants.
-Plenty of atmosphere here.
+Plenty of Parisian atmosphere here.

 Finally, wander down and see